This article applies to England, Wales and Scotland.

 Important: This guide provides information about UK employment law.
 It is not legal advice.
 Every situation is different.
 If you are dealing with a workplace dispute, consider speaking to a solicitor for advice specific to your circumstances.

-If your employer has made you redundant and you believe you have not received the redundancy pay you are owed, the tribunal data suggests you have better prospects than most.
-Redundancy pay claims have the second highest success rate at a full hearing (behind working time) and the highest rate of default judgments, where the employer simply does not respond.
-They also resolve at roughly the average pace.
+If your employer has made you redundant and you believe you have not received the redundancy pay you are owed, the data continues to suggest you have better prospects than most.
+Redundancy pay claims have among the highest hearing success rates, the highest default judgment rate, and resolve at about the average pace.

 How many people are in your position?